This Charter identifies the purpose, authority, responsibilities, and reporting procedures of the Office of Internal Audit at Binghamton University.

 - Monitor the implementation of audit recommendations.

-- Perform special reviews as requested by the University President or other Senior Administrators.
+- Perform special reviews as requested by the University President and other Senior Administrators.

 - Perform reviews of the campus-affiliated organizations as required.